 MILLSTREET OLD AGE PENSION COMMITTEE – Very Rev. J.Canon Casey, P.P.
 V.F., Chairman, presided.
 There were 136 claims before the meeting; 96 claims were passed at the maximum of 2s 6d; 8 were allowed 2s, and 2 were allowed 1s6d per week, and the remainder adjourned to the next meeting; 4 claims were passed for the Old Age Pension at the rate of 5s per week, and 2 cases were sent forward for reinvestigation.
 Since October 20th, the Committee have passed 350 claims, over 300 being allowed 2s 6d , and the remainder from 2s, 1s 6d and 1s per week, a large number of claims for the district not being heard yet.
 The Committe haveheld several special meetings so as to facilitate the passing of the claims – Irish Examiner 22nd December 1916

 The Old Age Pensions Act 1908 introduced a non-contributory pension for eligible people aged 70 and over.
 It was implemented from January 1909 in England, Wales, Scotland and Ireland.
 To be eligible, applicants had to be 70 years old, to have an income of less than £31.10.00 per annum and to ‘be of good character’.
-During the first three months of 1909, … continue reading the full article “Millstreet Old Age Pensions”
+During the first three months of 1909, [read more …] “Millstreet Old Age Pensions”

 Greetings from the USA.
 My mothers family came from Millstreet.
 This is the info I have: Patrick D. Kelleher born in the Aubane section of Millstreet, County Cork, Ireland on 3-15-1851.
 He was the son of Daniel and Mary (Sweeney) Kelleher.
 He came to the USA about 1871, bringing with him his sister’s youngest daughter.
 He settled first at Factory Hollow in Greenfield, Massachusetts, USA living there with his sister Mrs. Mary Daley.
 He was at marriage a farmer living in Greenfield aged 28.